Understanding the Interface

 9. Component Panel

 Like the scene panel, the component panel isn't visible by default.
 To access the component panel, click on the component panel icon on the left side of the window.
-Find an overview of local components and interaction libraries.
+It shows all the local components and interaction libraries available in your account.

 Learn more about components and interaction libraries.